ystia/forge/org/ystia/samples/README.md

 ### Let set it up

-First keep in mind that you can reproduce this demo almost on any infrastructures (Only the computation job really need Slurm).
+First keep in mind that you can reproduce this demo almost on any infrastructure (Only the computation job really need Slurm).
 But it will be more interesting if those infrastructures are truly separated.

 1. Setup an Alien4Cloud that could access the 3 infrastructures
 2. Deploy Yorc on those infrastructures
 3. Setup 3 orchestrators in a4c
 4. Create an app using the `org.ystia.samples.topologies.ApacheGeneratorVisu` topology
-5. Select GCP as location and make sure the compute you deploy on as the correct network tags to expose both 9200 and 5601 ports (on our demo infra it is the `hybrid-demo` tag)
+5. Select GCP as location and make sure the compute you deploy on has the correct network tags to expose both 9200 and 5601 ports (on our demo infra it is the `hybrid-demo` tag)
 6. On `Review & Deploy` in the `Service Management` tab click on `Expose this deployment as a service `.
 7. Deploy this app
 8. Go to `Administration > Services  > Your Service` on the `Location(s)` tab and authorize it on the 3 locations